ph0neh1/Website/README.md

-Godmode7 is a discontinued project
+Godmode7 is a discontinued project, This repo only exist because a CloudFlare server is currently hosting the webpage.
-This is a HTML webpage source code